 Responsible consumption and production

 One important issue we have to face in future is that resources are limited, and alternative sustainable production and consumption is essential.
 After completing this programme, you will have an understanding of the subject and the ability to design and manufacture products with a high level of recyclability and reuse, thus having higher sustainability.

 These goals will be addressed both as embedded activities and project tasks, as well as separate courses in the programme.

 Faculty and research

-The KTH Department of Machine Design coordinates the programme and contributes with a majority of the courses.
+The Department of Machine Design coordinates the programme and supplies a majority of the courses.
 The research at the department is largely directed towards supporting the transition to a more sustainable society.
-Two units at the department are mainly involved in this master programme, the Systems and Component Design unit, and the Mechatronics and Embedded Control System unit.
+The unit in the department which is responsible for this master programme is the Systems and Component Design unit.